sicktastic/antwonlee.github.io/projects.md

 **My Contribution:** I built the Rails application that integrates and automates with Salesforce backend.
-Designed the UI/UX as well as the backend, while implementing different thrid party services through APIs.
+Designed the UI/UX as well as the backend, while implementing different third party services through APIs.

 I designed the system where business logic happens in Salesforce, while data syncs between Postgres and Salesforce through Heroku Connect and Salesforce REST API.